mjbradvica/MediatorBuddy/README.md

 ### What is implied by an 80/20 library?

 MediatorBuddy is only concerned with a subset of all available faults and responses that are the most common.
-There are situations where you may have return a response that isn't provided by default.
+There are situations where you may have to return a response that isn't provided by default.

 ### How does MediatorBuddy handle errors?